Voluntary Action Camden

 Membership Development Officer

-Vania joined Voluntary Action Camden in July 2023 as the new part-time Membership Development Officer and will be helping the Camden voluntary and community sector grow and develop as part of the VAC enhanced membership offer.
-She will be supporting VAC members with creating sustainable solutions, joining the VAC team in launching a refreshed VAC training offer and bringing the VAC consultancy expertise to the Camden CVS organisations.
-Vania has worked in Brent, Kensington and Chelsea, Croydon, Lewisham, Westminster, Wandsworth and across multiple London boroughs in the voluntary and statutory sectors and has wealth of experience in the voluntary sector capacity building, project and networks management and membership engagement.
-She is looking forward to meeting Camden’s diverse CVS organisations.
+Vania joined Voluntary Action Camden in July 2023 as the new part-time Membership Development Officer and is helping the Camden voluntary and community sector grow and develop as part of the VAC enhanced membership offer.
+She is supporting VAC members with creating sustainable solutions, joining the VAC team in launching a refreshed VAC training offer and bringing the VAC consultancy expertise to the Camden CVS organisations.
+Vania has worked in Brent, Kensington and Chelsea, Croydon, Lewisham, Westminster, Wandsworth and across multiple London boroughs in the voluntary and statutory sectors and has wealth of experience in the voluntary sector capacity building, fundraising, grant, project and networks management and membership engagement.
+She is delighted to bring her dedication and knowledge to the benefit of Camden’s diverse CVS organisations.

 Email: vguetova@vac.org.uk